 HOW DO I GET A SELF-CERTIFIED BUILD OVER AGREEMENT?

-It is quite possible to get self-certified build over agreement if the building meets all of the following requirement:
+It is quite possible to get a self-certified Build Over Agreement if the building meets all of the following requirements:

 – A single or double-storey construction attached to an existing property.